Cyclosporine ophthalmic emulsion

 Summary

-• Cyclosporine ophthalmic emulsion (Restasis) is indicated to increase tear production in patients whose tear production is suppressed due to ocular inflammation associated with keratoconjunctivitis sicca.
+• Restasis (cyclosporine ophthalmic emulsion) is indicated to increase tear production in patients with presumed suppression of tear production due to ocular inflammation associated with keratoconjunctivitis sicca.

 Product Monograph / Prescribing Information